 His live album "Big Daddy Z" is highly recommended, as well as his many studio CDs.

-Johnny Mayer was a dear friend and the creator of the Blues For Peace website and organization.
+Johnny Mayer was a dear friend and the creator of the Blues For Peace organization.

 It was John's idea to put together the Touched by the Blues book,